haydeeartaza/pisco-metrics-framework/README.md

 This framework consists of 3 different elements that work together:

-1. **Component**. defines the metric standard definition (common metadata into  XML schema), and metric functionality (following a basic structure: code, documentation, guidelines, and examples, stored into the source code manager).
+1. **Component**.
+Defines the metric standard definition (common metadata into  XML schema), and metric functionality (following a basic structure: code, documentation, guidelines, and examples, stored into the source code manager).
-2. **Components Registry**. registers the component metadata into a registry to make them available for use.
+2. **Components Registry**.
+Registers the component metadata into a registry to make them available for use.
 The component metadata will be used to install this component into the framework repository.
-3. **Data and Monitoring Repository**. installs, executes components and collects data from the component execution.
+3. **Data and Monitoring Repository**.
+Installs, executes components and collects data from the component execution.
 Metrics results, generated from each component execution are stored in a Mongodb database and they are able to be used and interpreted.

 ## Git